-- Most states have implemented laws against gender discrimination, and the 1964 Civil Rights Act protects women at the federal level even though disparities persist.
+- Most states have implemented laws against gender discrimination, and Title VII of the Civil Rights Act of 1964 protects women at the federal level even though disparities persist.

-- In Louisiana, for instance, the gender pay gap is 30 percent, the biggest wage gap in the nation.
-Twenty-nine states in the country currently have gender pay gaps that are larger than the national average.
+- In Louisiana, for instance, the gender pay gap is 31%, the largest wage gap in the nation.

 The Equal Pay Act

 The Equal Pay Act does not mandate that jobs held by men and women must be identical for purposes of receiving the same pay, but that they should be "substantially equal"—which is the government's way of saying that each performs much of the same duties regardless of job title.
 The Equal Pay Act does permit aggrieved workers to take their complaints up directly with the state or federal court system without having to first file a complaint with the Equal Employment Opportunity Commission (EEOC).